crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 Early evidence of settled football—from Bronze Age Europe, from China as a game known as Cuju, or from Mesoamerica in the Mayan period—points to the tying of games to fertility rites, or the ritualised playing out of mythological stories.
 In Britain, the earliest mentions of football come from Nennius, a 9th century monk and The Black Book of Carmarthen, which contains a poem known as The Apple Tree Stanzas.
-Intriguingly both mentions, hundreds of years apart, concern the figure of Myrddin.
+Intriguingly both mentions, hundreds of years apart, concern the figure of Myrddin (12).

 <br />